walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdocs2/guide.md

 Alternatively, one can also manually store such credential into the wallet with the `/v1/{target}/credential-store-service-api/credentials/store` endpoint.

-## 1. Create Verification session with Verifier2
+## 1. ISO/Mdocs Credentials Presentation Flow

 Use the Verifier2 interface (OSS or Enterprise) for OpenID4VP 1.0 presentation flows.